gary-harlow/HESXRD-Analysis-Toolkit/docs/source/tutorial.rst

 ``xrayhat``

-Otherwise from the source directory you can run (you mayneed to replace python with python3):
+Otherwise from the source directory you can run (you may need to replace python with python3):

 ``python main.py``